 In size, quarter as a plot of land or “agricultural production unit” was related closely to its denotation as a garden space.
 As Carl Lounsbury observes, these “quarters could be part of, adjacent to, or quite separate and distinct from the tract on which the landowner lived.”
 At Landon Carter’s Sabine Hall in Richmond County, Virginia, and at Mount Vernon, for example, certain portions of the plantation were described as quarters.
 The size, organization, and appearance of such quarters corresponded to the type of agricultural production employed and the specific elements of local topography.

-Garden treatise literature generally ignored this use of quarter, and 18th- and 19th-century commentators rarely commented upon the arrangement of slave quarters in the context of the designed landscape.
+Garden treatise literature generally ignored this use of quarter, and 18th- and 19th-century commentators rarely commented upon the arrangement of quarters in the context of the designed landscape.
 Recent scholarship has noted that such spaces helped to articulate the social mechanisms of power and labor underlying the plantation system and, therefore, had a marked impact upon the designed landscape, particularly in the southern United States.
-Site reports of archaeological excavations of plantations also provide evidence of the location, arrangement, and architecture of slave quarters (see Plantation).
+Site reports of archaeological excavations of plantations also provide evidence of the location, arrangement, and architecture of quarters for enslaved laborers (see Plantation).

 —Anne L. Helmreich